 When it comes to Hawaii travel and specifically travel to the island of Maui, Ka’anapali is one of West Maui’s most popular resort areas.
 It’s a small town on Maui’s Western coast, very close to the historic town of Lahaina.
 Once an ancient Hawaiian fishing community, Ka’anapali is now home to resorts, restaurants, shopping, condominiums and outdoor activities, including watersports, golf courses, picturesque mountain views, and whale watching.

-Here is our list of things to do in West Maui and learn what makes Kaanapali a great place to travel.
+Things to do in West Maui and why Kaanapali is a great place to travel

 Lahaina Town, just south of Kaanapali Maui